LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: The Proposed Scheme

-{\em Optimizations:} We introduce online-offline optimizations to permit an efficient signature verification. (i) The public key construction is independent of messages to be verified and can be executed for any $ID_i$ and state information beforehand.
-Therefore, the verifier can run $\infhorspkconstr$ with batch processes offline, and use these encrypted public keys to efficiently verify signatures online.
-As shown in Section \ref{sec:performance}, this offers tremendous performance gains for the online verification. (ii) Instead of generating full-set of $t$ keys, the verifier can only construct $k$ one-time public key components required for verification, thereby reducing the numbers of \fhe~evaluations. (iii) Recall that $\infhorspkconstr$ ~does not take any private input and can be publicly executed by any entity.
-Therefore, optionally, the verifier can offload offline execution of $\infhorspkconstr$ to a resourceful entity (e.g., cloud server).
-In exchange for a transmission delay, this approach can lift the major burden of \fhe~evaluations from the verifier, while enabling the resourceful entity to employ several parallelization and GPU-acceleration capabilities that are amenable to our \infhors~instantiations.
+{\em Optimizations:} To enhance the efficiency of signature verification, we incorporate a suite of online-offline optimizations that strategically decouple costly computations from time-sensitive operations.
+These optimizations shift the computational burden to the offline phase, thereby enabling faster verification during the online phase. \begin{itemize}[leftmargin=*] \item[{\em (i)}] The construction of the public key is independent of the message being verified and can be performed in advance for any identity $ID_i$ and corresponding state information.
+This allows the verifier to execute $\infhorspkconstr$ in batch mode offline and precompute the encrypted public keys.
+These precomputed values can then be efficiently leveraged for rapid online verification.
+As demonstrated in Section~\ref{sec:performance}, this design yields substantial performance improvements for the online phase. \item[{\em (ii)}] Instead of computing the entire set of $t$ one-time public keys, the verifier may selectively generate only the $k$ components required for a given verification.
+This selective construction significantly reduces the number of $\fhe$ evaluations required, thereby lowering both computation time and resource usage. \item[{\em (iii)}] Since $\infhorspkconstr$ is publicly executable and does not require access to any private input, the verifier may optionally delegate its offline execution to a more resource-capable external entity, such as a cloud server.
+In return for tolerating minor transmission latency, the verifier offloads the intensive $\fhe$ evaluations, allowing the delegated server to exploit extensive parallelism and GPU acceleration.
+This is particularly beneficial in the context of our $\infhors$ instantiations, which are designed to take advantage of such computational enhancements. \end{itemize}